-- The floor plan of every storey including roof that clearly marks out the structural floor area and wall length for every structural system and wall system of that storey, the type of wall finishes, and the area of every Mechanical, Electrical and Plumbing (MEP) system, including the extent of use of prefabricated systems; - The elevation plan of the building that clearly marks out the structural floor area and wall length for every structural system and wall system of that storey, the type of wall finishes, and the area of every Mechanical, Electrical and Plumbing (MEP) system, including the extent of use of prefabricated systems; - Where applicable, the extent of finishing and fittings to be completed off-site for PPVC modules and PBUs; and - Where applicable, the dimension of building components and the type and extent of use of industry standard components.
+Type of Outcome-based Proposal Information and details to be included in the proposal Deemed Acceptable Proposal comprising: high prefabrication level; and/or specific DfMA technology i.e. APCS, Structural Steel, MET The floor plan of every storey including roof that clearly marks out the structural floor area and wall length for every structural system and wall system of that storey, type of wall finishes, and the area of every Mechanical, Electrical and Plumbing (MEP) system, including the extent of use of prefabricated systems /DfMA technology; The elevation plan of the building that clearly marks out the structural floor area and wall length for every structural system and wall system of that storey, type of wall finishes, and the area of every MEP system, including the extent of use of prefabricated systems, including the extent of use of prefabricated system, including the extent of use of prefabricated systems/DfMA technology; Where applicable, the extent of finishing and fittings to be completed off-site for PBUs; Where applicable, the Certificate of accreditation under Manufacturer Accreditation Scheme (MAS) for PBU system; and Where applicable, the dimension of building components and the type and extent of use of industry standard components.
+Project Productivity Improvement Plan Please refer to Appendix for details